Denver's Cultural Plan

 - The IMAGINE 2020 Fund provides up to $7,500 per program

 - Eligible applicants can apply for programs that are new or have been in development since the launch of the IMAGINE 2020 Cultural Plan (Spring 2014)

-- Programs should demonstrate a 1:1 or more match of resources, including volunteer labor (valued at $20/hour), donated materials, or cash
+- Programs should demonstrate a 1:1 or more match of resources, donated materials, time or goods, volunteer labor (valued at $20/hour), or cash

 - Programs must take place in the City and County of Denver

 - Programs should take place in the calendar years 2020-2021

 - Programs must have a project director who will initiate, plan, implement and track impact of the program

 - Projects can be independent or collaborative and reflect the applicant’s unique interpretation of the cultural plan